NVIDIA DOCA IP Fragmentation Application Guide

 Application Execution

-The file compression application is provided in source form, hence a compilation is required before the application can be executed.
+The Fragmentation application is provided in source form, hence a compilation is required before the application can be executed.

-Application usage instructions (REPLACE WITH REAL HELP AS PRINTED FROM YOUR APP) :

-Usage: doca_file_compression [DOCA Flags] [Program Flags] DOCA Flags: -h, --help Print a help synopsis -v, --version Print program version information -l, --log-level Set the (numeric) log level
+Usage: doca_ip_frag [DPDK Flags] -- [DOCA Flags] [Program Flags] DOCA Flags: -h, --help Print a help synopsis -v, --version Print program version information -l, --log-level Set the (numeric) log level

 forthe program <